Water Safety Advice During Coronavirus (COVID-19) outbreak

 3. Tell someone where you are going (route plan) and the latest time that you are expected to return.
 This will give Search and Rescue Services a start if they need to initiate a search plan.
 Why not download the free SafeTrx App or What3Words?

-4. Wear the right kit for the activity eg lifejacket if you are going afloat and correct clothing for a coastal stroll
+4. Wear the correct clothing for a coastal stroll as weather can change quickly

-5. Carry a means of ‘calling for help’ such as a fully charged mobile phone in a water proof case, VHF radio and or flares if going afloat
+5. Carry a means of ‘calling for help’ such as a fully charged mobile phone in a water proof case.

-7. Be aware of the conditions, check via a weather app.
-Know your limitations and capabilities and only enter the water if safe to do so.
+6. Be aware of the conditions, check via a weather app.

 Thank you everyone and from all of our Community Safety Team stay safe!